BICEP/Keck XXI: Constraints on Early-Universe Parity Violation from Multipole-Dependent Birefringence: Data Model and Likelihood

 When performing the multipole-dependent birefringence analysis, we replace the constant $\beta_{\mathrm{CMB}}$ in Eqs.~\eqref{eq:rot_ee}--\eqref{eq:rot_eb} with a piecewise-constant model defined by a Heaviside step function at a multipole breakpoint $\ell_b$:

 where $\Delta\beta_{\ell_b}$ characterizes the difference in rotation between low- and high-$\ell$ modes.
 The birefringence at low $\ell$ is not zero, but determined by the per-band rotation angles $\alpha_\nu$ such that $\Delta\beta_{\ell_b}$ isolates only the multipole-dependent deviation.
-We restrict our analysis to this step-function formulation because it allows us to test for multipole-dependence with the minimal increase in model complexity.
+We restrict our analysis to this step function formulation because it allows us to test for multipole dependence with the minimal increase in model complexity.
 While more elaborate functional forms for $\beta(\ell)$ could be employed, they introduce additional free parameters that increase the risk of overfitting; a comprehensive study of such models is reserved for future work.